 User Input (input())

-User Input in Python allows a program to take information from the user while the program is running using the input() function.
+The input() function is used to take data or information from the user while the program is running.

 Real-Life Analogy